What Is Ethical Fashion?

 Another one you may have heard of is Slow Fashion.
 If Slow Fashion is the opposite of Fast Fashion, and Fast fashion is buying and throwing away clothes as quick as the British weather changes.
 Then Slow Fashion is keeping and taking care of our clothes so they last longer.

 There are many innovative ethical clothing brands reusing old fabrics to make new trendy pieces.
-We wrote a blog on top upcycled and recycled clothing brands.
+Some doing great things like these upcycled and recycled clothing brands.
+Others are making sustainable swimwear made from ocean plastic waste.
 I’m sure many of you have heard of Vintage too, that’s also a part of the Slow Fashion movement as it uses items of clothing that are already made so doesn’t need to use up anymore raw materials.

 We have come to the end of what is ethical fashion means, great.
 So what now?
 I think it is important that we don’t get too bogged down into which words we should be using where.
 Focus on the actual impact brands are having in the 3 values of being Animal Cruelty-free, Socially Good and Planet Friendly.
 Now that you have an understanding of ethical fashion, check out our 3 reasons why you should compare ethical fashion.